jestenough/code-challenges/collections/learngo/05-write-your-first-library-package/questions/README.md

 ## What do you need to export a name?
 1. You need to type it in all capital letters
-2. You need to type its first letter as a capital letter *CORRECT*
+2. You need to type its first letter as a capital letter
 3. You need to put it inside a function scope
 4. You need to create a new file for that name